BenjaminNeustadt/React-JS-crash-course/README.md

 **Resource**: https://www.youtube.com/watch?v=w7ejDZ8SWv8

 You can turn this into a full stack application by having a backend, some kind of API that you can make requests to, and fetch data from (think about having a local database for this, either MONGODB NOSQL), which we might do at the end with Json server.

+Each component has its peice of state, component level state , not App level state